Jurisdiction

 Article 134

-(1) Criminal legislation of Montenegro shall be applicable to anyone who commits a criminal offence in its territory.
+(1) The criminal legislation of Montenegro shall be applicable to whomever commits a criminal offence in its territory.

-(2) Criminal legislation of Montenegro shall also be applicable to anyone who commits a criminal offence on board of a domestic ship, regardless of where the ship was located at the time of commission of a criminal offence.
+(2) The criminal legislation of Montenegro shall also be applicable to whomever commits a criminal offence on board of a domestic ship, regardless of where the ship was located at the time of commission of the offence.

-(3) Criminal legislation of Montenegro shall also be applicable to anyone who commits a criminal offence on a domestic civil aircraft or on a domestic military aircraft regardless of where the aircraft was located at the time of commission of a criminal offence, provided that the perpetrator is a national of Montenegro.
+(3) The criminal legislation of Montenegro shall also be applicable to whomever commits a criminal offence on board of a domestic civil aircraft or domestic military aircraft, regardless of where the aircraft was located at the time of commission of the offence.

 Article 135

-Criminal legislation of Montenegro shall be applicable to anyone who commits abroad a criminal offence referred to in Articles 357 through 369, Articles 371 through 374 and Articles 447 through 449 hereof or referred to in Art.258 hereof provided that counterfeiting refers to money that was the legal tender in Montenegro at the time of commission of the criminal offence.
+The criminal legislation of Montenegro shall be applicable to whomever commits abroad a criminal offence set forth in Articles 357 to 369, Articles 371 to 374 and Articles 447 to 449 of this Code or set forth in Articles 258 and 268 of this Code, provided that counterfeiting refers to money that was the legal tender in Montenegro at the time of commission of the criminal offence.

 Article 136

-(1) Criminal legislation of Montenegro shall also be applicable to a national of Montenegro where he commits abroad a criminal offence other than those referred to in Art.135 hereof, provided that he is found in the territory of Montenegro or gets extradited to Montenegro.
+(1) Criminal legislation of Montenegro shall also be applicable to a national of Montenegro where he commits abroad a criminal offence other than those set out in Article 135 of this Code, provided that he is found in the territory of Montenegro or gets extradited to Montenegro.

-(2) Subject to the conditions referred to in para.
-1 above, the criminal legislation of Montenegro shall also apply to a perpetrator who became a national of Montenegro after the commission of a criminal offence.
+(2) Subject to the conditions set out in paragraph 1 of this Article, the criminal legislation of Montenegro shall also apply to an offender who became a national of Montenegro after the commission of a criminal offence.

 Article 137

-(2) Criminal legislation of Montenegro shall also be applicable to a foreign national who commits a criminal offence abroad against a foreign country or a foreign national where such offence is punishable under the law of the country where it was committed by a prison term of five years or longer, provided that he is caught in the territory of Montenegro but not extradited to a foreign country.
-Unless otherwise provided for by this Code, in such a case a court may pronounce punishment which is more severe than the punishment provided for by the law of the country where the criminal offence was committed.
+(2) Criminal legislation of Montenegro shall also be applicable to a person who is not a national of Montenegro and who commits a criminal offence abroad against a foreign country or a foreign national, where such offence is punishable under the law of the country where it was committed by a four-year prison sentence or a more severe sentence, provided that he is caught in the territory of Montenegro but not extradited to a foreign country.
+Unless otherwise provided for by this Code, in such a case the court may impose a more severe penalty than the penalty provided for by the law of the country where the criminal offence was committed.

 1. The Court has jurisdiction only with respect to crimes committed after the entry into force of this Statute.